Pomors: Traditional Pomor worldview

 As the last two elements show, the combination of destruction and creation, life and death, or even the sacred and the mundane at the same time instead of a clear-cut separation of dual forces, is pivotal to Pomor philosophy, reminiscent of concepts like Yin and Yang.
 This highlights the importance of liminal spaces and thresholds.
 Even the sacred always has a dark side which is in this case represented by the "guardians of the threshold" while the "axis of the world" or "northern mountain" which was believed to exist behind the sea was recognized as a paradise.
 However, it is not possible to enter the realm of the sacred without experiencing its ambivalence and dark aspects, represented by the guardians.
 Elements like the "wind rose", which helped Pomor sailors navigate, were also considered to be sacred knowledge, reflecting the Pomor emphasis on education and enterprise.

 The concept of islands also held a sacred significance in Pomor rituals, particularly in burial and memorial practices.
 Islands were seen as chthonic spaces that connected the living with the ancestors, ensuring the stability of the ethnic group's sacred traditions.
 In Pomor belief, these island-topos served as symbolic models of the universe, where the three co-temporal and co-spatial domains of the dead, the living, and the descendants intersected, creating a space where the past, present, and future were fused into a single continuum.
 Ritual remembrance, particularly through the act of memorial rites conducted on these islands, reinforced the eternal memory of the ancestors and the sacred geometry of the cosmos, thereby preserving the cultural identity of the Pomors.

-These traditions live on in modern Pomor society where a syncretic belief is widespread next to a number of (new) religious movements, that are based on traditional Pomor worldviews, which emerged after the fall of the Soviet Union, which was officially atheist.
+Those traditions live on in modern Pomor society where a syncretic belief is widespread next to a number of (new) religious movements, which are based on traditional Pomor worldviews and emerged after the fall of the Soviet Union, which was officially atheist.
 Modern Pomors have a free, fluid and diverse conception of religion and may celebrate traditional holidays like the Pomor New Year in September or the Roe Deer Festival, partake in Orthodox pilgrimages, or meditate in places of power where they may also leave ribbons and coins.
 These traditions are however often combined into a single syncretic worldview with a topographical basis that includes local locus cults and hierotopic practices without clear boundaries between the sacred and the profane.
 Affiliation with the Russian Orthodox Church is low.